buhrmi/audissey/README.md

 Contributing
 ------------

 We don't impose any strict rules on how to structure and open pull requests.
+For localization contributions, check out our localeapp project: https://www.localeapp.com/projects/9031

 License